by Jorge Icaza (1906-1978)

 Several times a day Don Ernesto Morejón Galindo, the Chief-Director of the Bureau of Economic Investigation, abandoned his small office to monitor the attendance of the employees in his charge.
 Don Ernesto was a man of unbalanced character.
 Completely unbalanced.
 When he was in good spirits, he exaggerated his qualities of a Don Juan, slipping through the libidinous confidences of a vegetable-market chola or a chagra newly arrived from the countryside.
 With graphic and pornographic gesticulations of sexual possession, he would murmur into the ear of his next confidant: “What a night of revelry, my dear cholo.
 I had myself three women.
 Two turned out to be virgins.… Hee-hee-hee…All for free.”
 But if he had to publicly reprimand his henchmen—an epithet of intimate nature by which he referred to his subordinates —he swelled with omnipotence and meted out threats without concert or order.
 At such moments—when his domineering arrogance exploded—everything grotesque about his adipose face was underscored—his cheeks like rosy buttocks, his trembling clay lips, the bilious drool between his teeth, the diabolic flame in his pupils.

-Towards late November, every year, evil thoughts germinated in the minds of the most delicate, ambitious staff members of that office, where Luis Alfonso Romero y Flores, by art of audacity and stroke of good fortune, had recently landed a job.
+Towards late November, every year, evil thoughts germinated in the minds of the most delicate, ambitious staff members of that office, where Luis Alfonso Romero y Flores, by art of audacity and stroke of good fortune, recently wound up landing a job.
 Intrigue, gossip, and anonymous notes — full of veiled threats and sordid proposals — slithered around that office like reptiles on fallen leaves.
 The Chief-Director, Morejón Galindo, swallowing a sort of shameful envy, was then reviewing the list of delinquent taxpayers, the promissory notes, the accounting records, and the names of the gentlemen over whom he should have exercised control or coercion but had been unable to.
 He had never been able to do his job fully.
-A series of obstacles more powerful than his law-given authority — particularly the irremovability of certain officials and nepotism entangled in defalcations — kept him in fear of ending up like those who had remained halfway in their bureaucratic careers for having relied on the rectitude and legality of procedures.
+A series of obstacles mightier than the authority vested in him — particularly the irremovability of certain officials and nepotism entangled in defalcations — tethered him to the fear of ending up like those who had remained halfway in their bureaucratic careers for having relied on the rectitude and legality of procedures.
 But he… He considered himself an honorable man.
 It was the henchmen.
 The guy or guys responsible for acting on his behalf who always complicated the tragedy.

 That year, after a great deal of doubt and insomnia, Don Ernesto thought he had found the savior, the incorruptible judge he had been hoping for.
 So one morning, before entering his own private office, he appeared in the office of the employees at his command—his hat shoved down to his eyebrows, an arrogant attitude, a fiery glare.